fredabood/Cheat-Sheets/bash.md

-ssh user@host # connect to host as user ssh -p port user@host # connect using port p ssh -D port user@host # connect and use bind port
+ssh user@host # connect to host as user ssh -p port user@host # connect using port p ssh -D port user@host # connect and use bind port ssh -t user@host "do something" # execute a command on a remote machine
 ```

 ## Installation